You won’t believe this, but young tomato plants love to be transplanted!

-The plants will grow slowly at first.
-If your soil has been enriched naturally, the plants will start to grow rapidly after a month or so.
+That’s all there is to it!
+Watch them!
+The plants will grow slowly at first and then start growing quickly.
+If your soil has been enriched naturally, the plants will start to grow rapidly after two weeks or so

 Note: This product was a total game changer in the health of my plants.
-For information about what it is: http://www.apsnet.org/meetings/Documents/2012_Meeting_Abstracts/aps12abP125.htm
+It’s like giving them a dose of acidolphilus-that’s the closest way I can describe what it’s doing.
+It gives the plant an added ability to fight disease.
+For information about Garden Friendly Fungicide read: http://www.apsnet.org/meetings/Documents/2012_Meeting_Abstracts/aps12abP125.htm

-My brand is Southern Ag Garden Friendly fungicide.
-I purchased mine from a local garden and plant shop: Brownlee’s in Plant City.
-It is about $20 but the bottle will last a long time because it is so concentrated.
-Here is the website and information about the shop: http://brownleegardencenter.com/
+The brand I use is Southern Ag Garden Friendly fungicide.
+I purchased mine from a local garden and plant shop: It is about $20 but the bottle will last a long time because it is so concentrated.

 Now go make some tomato plants happy!